lucianolorenti/ceruleo/README.md

     transformerY=target_pipe.build()
 )
 ```
+An example of the usage of the feature transformation module can be found in the [FeaturesTransformation.ipynb](examples/FeaturesTransformation.ipynb) notebook.
 ### Plotting utilities for displaying results of model evaluation
 ### Models
 The model class is an abstract class that provides functionalities for fitting models.